SGM HERBERT A. FRIEDMAN (Ret.)

 A very condensed look at the Allied PSYOP order of battle is:

-4. The 1st L&L deployed to Korea in the spring of 1951 and provided combat or tactical PSYOP support to EUSAK and its subordinate fighting organizations.
+2. The 1st Leaflet and Loudspeaker Company deployed to Korea in the spring of 1951 and provided combat or tactical PSYOP support to EUSAK and its subordinate fighting organizations.
+Army records show that the Company printed 280,663,500 leaflets while in Korea.

 Far East Command Printing Plant